MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Before applying UI debugging or optimization techniques, the application behaviour should be tested.
 There are different ways of doing this.

-Test a GUI application with a Software Robot
+Test a GUI Application with a Software Robot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It is possible to test the GUI of an application via robotic process automation (RPA).
 Robot tests mimick the human user behaviour in the GUI and can help detect various errors by